apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 ###### SHELL node

 prop is user-specified.
 The direction is selected as OUT.
 The output is defined as a parameter only when the direction is OUT.
-Data type can choose different data structure as needed; the value part is not required to be filled.
+Data type can choose different data structures as needed; the value part is not required to be filled.
 The user needs to pass the parameter, and when defining the shell script, the output format of $setValue(key=value) statement is required, key is the prop of the corresponding parameter, and value is the value of the parameter.

 For example, in the figure below: